seanauff/metermon/README.md

 ## Usage

+1. Have a MQTT broker you can connect to.
+I use [Mosquitto](https://hub.docker.com/_/eclipse-mosquitto)

-1. Ensure you have a rtl_tcp instance that is listening for new connections.
-I have been using this [docker container](https://github.com/radiowitness/librtlsdr-docker).
+2. Ensure you have a rtl_tcp instance that is listening for new connections.
+I use this [docker container](https://github.com/radiowitness/librtlsdr-docker).

-2. Run the container or script using instructions below.
+3. Run the container or script using instructions below.

-3. Subscribe to the mqtt output topic, `metermon/output`, with the data consumer of your choice.
+4. Subscribe to the mqtt output topic, `metermon/output`, with the data consumer of your choice.

-4. Process with your data consumer of choice.
+5. Process with your data consumer of choice.
 An [example telegraf config](/telegraf_example.conf) is provided.

 ### Output format